A proof of the shuffle conjecture: Introduction

 The shuffle conjecture of Haglund, Haiman, Loehr, Remmel, and Ulyanov \cite{haglund2005diagcoinv} predicts a combinatorial formula for the Frobenius character $\mathcal{F}_{R_n}(X;q,t)$ of the diagonal coinvariant algebra $R_n$ in $n$ pairs of variables, which is a symmetric function in infinitely many variables with coefficients in $\mathbb{Z}_{\geq 0}[q,t]$.
 By a result of Haiman \cite{Hai02}, the Frobenius character is given explicitly by

 where up to a sign convention, $\nabla$ is the operator which is diagonal in the modified Macdonald basis defined in \cite{Bergeron99identitiesand}.
 The original shuffle conjecture states

 Here $\pi$ is a Dyck path of length $n$, and $w$ is some extra data called a ``word parking function'' depending on $\pi$.
 The functions $(\area,\dinv)$ are statistics associated to a Dyck path and a parking function, and $x_w$ is a monomial in the variables $x$.
 They proved that this sum, denoted $D_n(X;q,t)$, is symmetric in the $x$ variables and so does at least define a symmetric function.
 They furthermore showed that it included many previous conjectures and results about the $q,t$-Catalan numbers, and other special cases \cite{garsia1996remarkable, garsia2002catalan,haglund2003conjectured, egge2003sch,haglund2004sch}.
 Remarkably, $D_n(X;q,t)$ had not even been proven to be symmetric in the $q,t$ variables until now, even though the symmetry of $\mathcal{F}_{R_n}(X;q,t)$ is obvious.
-For a thorough introduction to this topic, see Haglund's book \cite{haglund2008catalan}.
+The name ``shuffle conjecture'' has to do with the fact that the coefficient of $m_\mu$ in equation \eqref{shuffconj} can be expressed in terms parking functions that are ``$\mu$-shuffles.''
+See Conjecture 6.1 of Haglund's book \cite{haglund2008catalan} for a detailed explanation, and Chapter 6 in general for a thorough introduction to this topic.

 In \cite{haglund2012compositional} Haglund, Morse, and Zabrocki conjectured a refinement of the original conjecture which partitions $D_n(X;q,t)$ by specifying the points where the Dyck path touches the diagonal called the ``compositional shuffle conjecture.''
 The refined conjecture states